ada-lang-io/ada-lang-io/docs/arm/AA-TOC.md

 Like many other human activities, the development of programs is becoming ever more decentralized and distributed.
 Consequently, the ability to assemble a program from independently produced software components continues to be a central idea in the design.
 The concepts of packages, of private types, and of generic units are directly related to this idea, which has ramifications in many other aspects of the language.
 An allied concern is the maintenance of programs to match changing requirements; type extension and the hierarchical library enable a program to be modified while minimizing disturbance to existing tested and trusted components.

-No language can avoid the problem of efficiency.
+{AI12-0313-1} No language can avoid the problem of efficiency.
 Languages that require over-elaborate compilers, or that lead to the inefficient use of storage or execution time, force these inefficiencies on all machines and on all programs.
 Every construct of the language was examined in the light of present implementation techniques.
 Any proposed construct whose implementation was unclear or that required excessive machine resources was rejected.
+Parallel constructs were introduced to simplify making safe and efficient use of modern multicore architectures.

 Language Summary

-An Ada program is composed of one or more program units.
-Program units may be subprograms (which define executable algorithms), packages (which define collections of entities), task units (which define concurrent computations), protected units (which define operations for the coordinated sharing of data between tasks), or generic units (which define parameterized forms of packages and subprograms).
-Each program unit normally consists of two parts: a specification, containing the information that must be visible to other units, and a body, containing the implementation details, which need not be visible to other units.
+{AI12-0438-1} {AI12-0441-1} An Ada program is composed of one or more program units.
+Program units can be subprograms (which define executable algorithms), packages (which define collections of entities), task units (which define concurrent computations), protected units (which define operations for the coordinated sharing of data between tasks), or generic units (which define parameterized forms of packages and subprograms).
+Each program unit normally consists of two parts: a specification, containing the information that is visible to other units, and a body, containing the implementation details, which are not  visible to other units.
 Most program units can be compiled separately.

 This distinction of the specification and body, and the ability to compile units separately, allows a program to be designed, written, and tested as a set of largely independent software components.

-An Ada program will normally make use of a library of program units of general utility.
+{AI12-0438-1} An Ada program will normally make use of a library of program units of general utility.
 The language provides means whereby individual organizations can construct their own libraries.
 All libraries are structured in a hierarchical manner; this enables the logical decomposition of a subsystem into individual components.
-The text of a separately compiled program unit must name the library units it requires.
+The text of a separately compiled program unit has to name the library units it requires.

 Program Units

-A subprogram is the basic unit for expressing an algorithm.
+{AI12-0441-1} A subprogram is the basic unit for expressing an algorithm.
 There are two kinds of subprograms: procedures and functions.
 A procedure is the means of invoking a series of actions.
-For example, it may read data, update variables, or produce some output.
-It may have parameters, to provide a controlled means of passing information between the procedure and the point of call.
+For example, it can read data, update variables, or produce some output.
+It can have parameters, to provide a controlled means of passing information between the procedure and the point of call.
 A function is the means of invoking the computation of a value.
 It is similar to a procedure, but in addition will return a result.

 A package is the basic unit for defining a collection of logically related entities.
 For example, a package can be used to define a set of type declarations and associated operations.
 Portions of a package can be hidden from the user, thus allowing access only to the logical properties expressed by the package specification.

-Subprogram and package units may be compiled separately and arranged in hierarchies of parent and child units giving fine control over visibility of the logical properties and their detailed implementation.
+{AI12-0441-1} Subprogram and package units can be compiled separately and arranged in hierarchies of parent and child units giving fine control over visibility of the logical properties and their detailed implementation.

-A task unit is the basic unit for defining a task whose sequence of actions may be executed concurrently with those of other tasks.
-Such tasks may be implemented on multicomputers, multiprocessors, or with interleaved execution on a single processor.
-A task unit may define either a single executing task or a task type permitting the creation of any number of similar tasks.
+{AI12-0441-1} A task unit is the basic unit for defining a task whose sequence of actions can be executed concurrently with those of other tasks.
+Such tasks can be implemented on multicomputers, multiprocessors, or with interleaved execution on a single processor.
+A task unit can define either a single executing task or a task type permitting the creation of any number of similar tasks.

-A protected unit is the basic unit for defining protected operations for the coordinated use of data shared between tasks.
+{AI95-00114-01} {AI12-0438-1} {AI12-0441-1} A protected unit is the basic unit for defining protected operations for the coordinated use of data shared between tasks.
 Simple mutual exclusion is provided automatically, and more elaborate sharing protocols can be defined.
 A protected operation can either be a subprogram or an entry.
-A protected entry specifies a Boolean expression (an entry barrier) that must be true before the body of the entry is executed.
-A protected unit may define a single protected object or a protected type permitting the creation of several similar objects.
+A protected entry specifies a Boolean expression (an entry barrier) that has to be True before the body of the entry is executed.
+A protected unit can define a single protected object or a protected type permitting the creation of several similar objects.

 Declarations and Statements

 The body of a program unit generally contains two parts: a declarative part, which defines the logical entities to be used in the program unit, and a sequence of statements, which defines the execution of the program unit.

-The declarative part associates names with declared entities.
-For example, a name may denote a type, a constant, a variable, or an exception.
+{AI12-0441-1} The declarative part associates names with declared entities.
+For example, a name can denote a type, a constant, a variable, or an exception.
 A declarative part also introduces the names and parameters of other nested subprograms, packages, task units, protected units, and generic units to be used in the program unit.

 The sequence of statements describes a sequence of actions that are to be performed.
 The statements are executed in succession (unless a transfer of control causes execution to continue from another place).